logos-co/roadmap/content/vac/dr/consensus/nomos/stake-privacy-timing-attacks.md

 ### Description

-This milestone comprises component 3 of the [Nomos network pivacy stack](https://www.notion.so/Network-Privacy-Stack-2a2a86647d2a42ca9de6940c55f99851) in the context of consensus privacy:
+This milestone comprises component 3 of the [Nomos network privacy stack](https://www.notion.so/Network-Privacy-Stack-2a2a86647d2a42ca9de6940c55f99851) in the context of consensus privacy:

 The main goal of this work is finding in-protocol (carnot) mechanisms to solve the problem of timing attacks.